haarit19058/LatentConstraints/notes.md

 In paper they have trained a GAN on the z of VAE what if we train another VAE on teh z of VAE ??

+# SRIP notes \(Notes that i made during the srip period\)

+# BERT
+stand for bidirectional encoder representations from transformers.
+Key fetures:
+- Bidirectional: unlike gpt it looks both at left and right context simultaneously during training.
+It allows the model to understand the meaning of words in context.

+- Transformer based architectuer

+- Pretrained and finetuning

+Refer to the Open AI's distill artivle for an extensive exposition and discussion of the visual concepts learned by CLIP

+z space :   input latent space(random noise)
+W space :   mapped latent space (same across all the layres.)
+More disentangled.
+W+ space:   fine grained control layer-wise control.